locationtech/geomesa/docs/tutorials/geomesa-quickstart-nifi.rst

 you may skip this section.

 The `GDELT Event database <http://www.gdeltproject.org>`__ provides a comprehensive time- and location-indexed archive of events reported in broadcast, print, and web news media worldwide from 1979 to today.
-You can download raw GDELT data files at http://data.gdeltproject.org/events/index.html.
+The raw GDELT version 1 data files are available to download at http://data.gdeltproject.org/events/index.html.
+The version 2 files can be downloaded at http://data.gdeltproject.org/gdeltv2/masterfilelist.txt.

 GeoMesa ships with the ability to parse GDELT data, and a script for downloading it.
 For more details, see :ref:`gdelt_converter`.